mrgaolei/FMPusher/README.md

 FMPusher
 ========

-A iOS Push Service Provider by Python+Django
+An iOS Push Service Provider by Python+Django